 Attendance is mandatory for ALL labs and will be recorded for each class session.
 You will not receive credit for labs if you do not participate in data collection.
+If you miss the introduction to an experiment I reserve the right to disallow your participation in the lab, in which case you will receive no credit for that day's lab.
 Please contact me BEFORE class if you will be absent.